 Vulnerability Management Program Policy

-Vulnerability Management Program activities shall cover all University information assets, data, and relevant third-party assets as defined in The Standard and the CTS Data Governance Service Requirements.
+Vulnerability Management Program activities shall cover all University critical assets, data, and relevant third-party assets as defined in the Standard and the CTS Data Governance Service Requirements.

 Roles and Responsibilities